MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-container-development.md

 1. Make sure you are running the latest version of [Docker](https://www.docker.com/products/docker-desktop/) and the latest version of the [BcContainerHelper module](https://www.powershellgallery.com/packages/BcContainerHelper).
 2. If the container fails during creation?
    - Check that you have enough memory (Business Central containers will use at least 6GB) and enough disk space (artifacts and container images uses ~15GB)
-   - You can try to add `-isolation hyperv` to your New-BcContainer command to see whether Hyper-V isolation will solve the problem
+   - You can try to add `-isolation hyperv` to your `New-BcContainer` command to see whether Hyper-V isolation will solve the problem.
-3. If the container is created, but you cannot navigate to the container in a browser?
+3. If the container is created, but you can't navigate to the container in a browser?
-   - You can try to include the `-updateHosts` parameter on your New-BcContainer.
+   - You can try to include the `-updateHosts` parameter on your `New-BcContainer`.
 This will add an entry in your hosts file for the container.
-   - You can try to use Username/Password authentication instead of Windows authentication adding `-auth UserPassword -credential (Get-Credential)` to your New-BcContainer command.
+   - You can try to use Username/Password authentication instead of Windows authentication adding `-auth UserPassword -credential (Get-Credential)` to your `New-BcContainer` command.
 4. Try the most basic New-BcContainer command with the suggested arguments from this article to check whether the problem stems from advanced usage.
 5. Remember to include the full output of your New-BcContainer command when creating an issue on GitHub.